Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 Sweat tests

-Some places use sweat tests (often in the form of a patch) to monitor drug use over a longer period.
-The patch collects sweat and tests for THC metabolites over time.
+In some places, they use sweat tests—often in the form of a patch—to keep an eye on drug use over a longer stretch.
+This patch collects sweat and checks for THC metabolites over time.

 -